Nextome/nextome.github.io/docs/The two technologies and the tools/the-two-technologies-and-the-tools.md

 #### Hub APIs
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>   <span style="color:#7B29EA">:material-tag: Tag Tracking</span>

-REST APIs that allow you to perform all the necessary configuration operations for the technology's operation and to download calculated positions (functionalities also available in the Nextome Hub Web and the Venue Configurator).
+REST APIs that allow you to perform all the necessary configuration operations to make the solutions work and to download calculated positions (functionalities also available in the Nextome Hub Web and the Venue Configurator App).

 ### The services